Read important Doctrines/Principles under Constitutional Law only on Legal Bites.

 3. Doctrine of Eclipse

 The doctrine states that if any law becomes contradictory to fundamental rights, then it does not permanently die but becomes inactive.
 As soon as that fundamental right is omitted from the Constitution, the inactive law becomes revived.
 When a court strikes a part of the law, it becomes unenforceable.
-Hence, an ‘eclipse’ is said to be
+Read more about the Doctrine of Eclipse here.

 4. Doctrine of Pith and Substance

-The Doctrine of Pith and Substance states that if the substance of legislation falls within a legislature’s lawful power, the legislation does not become unconstitutional just because it impacts an issue beyond its area of authority
+The Doctrine of Pith and Substance states that if the substance of legislation falls within a legislature’s lawful power, the legislation does not become unconstitutional just because it impacts an issue beyond its area of authority.
+Read more about the Doctrine of Pith and Substance: Applicability in the Indian Constitution.

 5. Doctrine of Incidental or Ancillary Powers